agapebondservant/scdf-ml-model/README.md

 ## Other
+### (Coming soon: Full instructions for testing the ML Model Processor in a full-fledged pipeline.
+The guidance below provides a partial subset of instructions.)

-* To build and test ML Model Processor docker image locally:
+* To build and run ML Model Processor docker image locally:
 ```
 docker build -t scdf-ml-model:0.0.1 .
 docker push scdf-ml-model:0.0.1 .